WHY CONDUCT A SKIN IRRITATION TEST?

 Skin irritation is defined as reversible damage to the skin following exposure to a single substance or mixture (e.g. finished product) for up to 4 hours.

-The test described here is fully accepted at a regulatory level for the hazard identification of irritant chemicals in accordance with the UN Globally Harmonized System (GHS) of Classification and Labelling Category 2.
+The test described here is fully accepted at a regulatory level for the hazard identification of irritant and non-irritant chemicals in accordance with the UN Globally Harmonized System (GHS) of Classification and Labelling.
 It can be used for single substances and for mixtures including finished products.
-It is appropriate for compliance with a range of legislation including REACH (Registration, Evaluation, Authorisation and restriction of CHemicals), the EU Cosmetics Regulation 1223/2009 and the CLP Regulation 1272/2008.
+It is appropriate for compliance with a range of legislation including REACH (Registration, Evaluation, Authorisation and restriction of CHemicals), the EU Cosmetics Regulation 1223/2009 and the EU CLP Regulation 1272/2008.

 TEST SYSTEM: RECONSTRUCTED HUMAN EPIDERMIS